NVIDIA/spark-rapids/docs/compatibility.md

 Escaped quote characters `'\"'` are not supported well as described by this [issue](https://github.com/NVIDIA/spark-rapids/issues/129).

-Null values are not respected as described [here](https://github.com/NVIDIA/spark-rapids/issues/127) even though they are supported for other types.

 ### CSV Dates
 Parsing a `timestamp` as a `date` does not work.
 The details are documented in this [issue](https://github.com/NVIDIA/spark-rapids/issues/869).